anuchaudhary000111/arsrtech/README.md

 step3:
 change github username in src/service/index.js

-Optional part : add comment, I tried but api is not working but ui is done
+Optional part : post comment, I tried but api is not working but ui is done

 Example pages for quick testing: